devaramnye/qr-code-component-challange/README.md

 ### What I learned

-I learned today that I should avoid settings heights in my CSS as it loses responsivness.
-I tryed to start with Mobile-first workFlow but I still have some issues understanding if my current work is really Mobile-first workFlow
+I learned today that I should avoid setting heights in my CSS as it loses responsivness.
+I tryed to start with Mobile-first workFlow but I still have some issues in understanding if my current work is really Mobile-first workFlow.
+Using percentage in widths in relative to the parent is a good way to work responsive.

 ```html